-The Company has not approved any awards that are conditioned upon stockholder approval of the 2008 Plan.
-The Company is not currently considering any specific award grants under the 2008 Plan.
-If the 2008 Plan had been in existence in fiscal 2007, the Company expects that its award grants for fiscal 2007 would not have been substantially different from those actually made in that year under the 2006 Plan.
-For information regarding stock-based awards granted to the Company's named executive officers during fiscal 2007, see the material under the heading "Executive Compensation".
+The Company has not approved any awards that are conditioned upon stockholder approval of the proposed amendments to the 2008 Plan and is not currently considering any specific award grants that are conditioned upon such approval.
+If the additional shares that will be available under the 2008 Plan if stockholders approve the proposed amendments had been available for award purposes in fiscal 2009, the Company expects that its award grants for fiscal 2009 would not have been substantially different from those actually made in that year under the 2008 Plan.
+For information regarding stock-based awards granted to the Company's named executive officers during fiscal 2009, see the material under the heading "Executive Compensation."

-The closing market price for a share of the Company's common stock as of April 23, 2008 was \$5.91 per share.
+The closing market price for a share of the Company's common stock as of April 19, 2010 was \$2.26 per share.